demery/collation-viz/README.md

 example above, the quire may have been a quire of 4 bifolia to which the last two singletons were later added; the formula is not concerned with this.

+# WAM to XML quire XSLT

+The file `xsl/wamtei_parse_collation.xsl` takes as input a Walters TEI file (see the `data` diretory for examples), and outputs quire XML as shown above.